Get the Most Out of Email

 1. Use an email program with a bayesian spam filter such as Microsoft Outlook or the free Mozilla Thunderbird.
 Outlook Express does NOT offer bayesian filtering.

 3. Completed these things and you are still getting a ton of spam?
 You may need to take a more drastic step to filter out spam.
-There are many spam filtering services out there, but one technique that works very well and is free is to forward your email to a Gmail account and then configure your email program to check your Gmail account using POP3.
+There are many spam filtering services out there, but one free technique that works very well and is to forward your email to a Gmail account and then configure your email program to check your Gmail account using POP3.
 This way Gmail will filter out all your junkmail for you.
 You can continue to use your email program just as always and still give out the same email address to people you always have, but you won’t get all the spam.
 If you need access to webmail, you will need to use Gmail’s webmail interface rather than the webmail provided by your web host.
 Here are the steps in detail on how to do this:

 1. Create a Gmail account here.